rschumm/pm4quarkus/README.md

 This Project Uses Restassured to run Integration Tests towards a fully running Quarkus REST Endpoint (using the above metionned Testcontainers PostgreSQL Database) and is not using any Mocks!
 The Tests are run continously in DEV mode in the console and can also be watched in the DevUI.

-Note: running `mvn test` will fail, as it also runs the Quarkus Integration Tests annotated with `@QuarkusIntegrationTest` , which are not configured to use the Testcontainers Database.
-This is a known issue of Quarkus.
+Note: Running the *IT Tests in die IDE might fail, because the IDE does not know about the Testcontainers and the running PostgreSQL Database.
+Unsing `mvn test` will work.

 ### Web Frontend